HIRO-group/HIRO-group.github.io/_posts/wiki/2019-09-03-Undergrad-Guide.md

 ---
-title: Getting Started as an Undergraduate in the HIRO Group
+title: Getting Started as a new member of the HIRO Group
 description: Answering the questions you didn't know to ask
+tags: [wiki,how to,tutorial,ros,installation,kinetic,ubuntu,16.04,robotics,Sawyer,simulator]
-permalink: join_us.html
+permalink: undergrad_guide.html
+author: Garrett Pierson
 ---

 # Contents
-This guide is intended for new undergraduate members with limited exposure to ROS and other tools used in the HIRO Group.
-This page in conjunction with the new member to-do list page will help you through setting up all of the software so that you can get started working on your project with minimal frustration.
+This guide is intended for new group members with limited exposure to ROS and other tools used in the HIRO Group.
+This page in conjunction with the [new member to-do]({%post_url wiki/2019-08-21-new-HIRO-member%}) list page will help you through setting up all of the software so that you can get started working on your project with minimal frustration.

 # When Should I Ask For Help?